opengovernment/opengovernment-local/README.md

 Run `pip install -r requirements.txt` and you should be ready to go!

+*Note:* If you encounter the error `Error: pg_config executable not found.`, the quick solution is to create a symlink to `pg_config`.

 ## Boundary Service

 You do not need a boundary service to run the scrapers.
 GeoDjango is not compatible with PostGIS 2.0, so you must use PostGIS 1.5.
 PostGIS 1.5 is not compatible with PostgreSQL 9.2, so you must use PostgreSQL 9.0.